BenGreenberg31/Final_Project/Final_Report/network_generation/README.md

 # Network Generation Code

-This code uses the director_movie dataset and final_credits data set to create two networks.
-Both networks are directed connecting crew members to directors.
+This code uses the director_movie dataset and final_credits dataset to create two networks.
+Both networks are directed networks connecting crew members to directors.